Menu Close

 Stardust, 2014

-The lead character in David Roussève’s Stardust appears onstage only through his text messages, creating a coming-of-age story for the Twitter generation.
+The lead character in David Roussève’s Stardust appears onstage only through his text messages, creating a coming-of-age story for today’s generation of young people.

 More Details